 Hedging against employment risk

-12 months ago by Brandon Kew / Back to all blogs
+over 1 year ago by Brandon Kew / Back to all blogs

 When faced with an unavoidable corporate lay off, how do employers protect the interest of the organisation while remaining as fair and human as we possibly can to employees?
 Undoubtedly, this has been one of the hardest conundrums many employers and HR professionals had to deal with amidst Covid-19’s economic fallout.

 A number of employers and HR leaders we had engaged with shared common challenges of fulfilling their employment and statutory obligations while navigating termination clauses within employee contracts.
 Legal experts, the likes of Withers KhattarWong have proportionately responded to a surge in queries around employee rights and employment obligations as the economy continues to bear the brunt of the pandemic.